cliftbar/godin/ssg/content/hurricane/2026/al032026_cristobal2026.md

 ## Official Advisory Discussion
-At 300 PM GMT (1500 UTC), the center of Tropical Storm Cristobal was located near latitude 36.7 North, longitude 43.0 West.
-Cristobal is moving quickly toward the east near 25 mph (41 km/h).
-A turn toward the east-northeast and a slower forward motion is expected later today and tonight.
+At 900 PM GMT (2100 UTC), the center of Tropical Storm Cristobal was located near latitude 37.2 North, longitude 41.0 West.
+Cristobal is moving toward the east near 21 mph (33 km/h).
+A turn toward the east-northeast and a slower forward motion is expected tonight.

 Maximum sustained winds are near 45 mph (75 km/h) with higher gusts.
 Slow weakening is forecast, and Cristobal is forecast to dissipate on Thursday.

-Tropical-storm-force winds extend outward up to 90 miles (150 km) from the center.
+Tropical-storm-force winds extend outward up to 80 miles (130 km) from the center.

 The estimated minimum central pressure is 1008 mb (29.77 inches).